alexreg/typer/docs/tutorial/subcommands/name-and-help.md

     typer.echo(f"Creating item: {item}")
 ```

-...will create a command `create` with a help text of `Create an item`.
+... will create a command `create` with a help text of `Create an item`.

 ### Inferring name and help from `@app.callback()`